elm-lang/elm-reactor/README.md

 This is a simple server to make it easier to develop Elm projects.
 It lets you view Elm files in your browser and recompile them by refreshing the page.
-The server also support hotswapping on file changes (see the [blog post] (http://elm-lang.org/blog/Interactive-Programming.elm) about what hotswapping is).
+The server also supports hot-swapping on file changes (see the [blog post] (http://elm-lang.org/blog/Interactive-Programming.elm) about what hotswapping is).

 #### Install